 Notaries are not required by law to travel.
 The CT Secretary of State set the maximum notary travel fee at 35 cents per mile, which is more than 33 cents per mile LESS than the IRS business mileage tax return deduction rate.
 Notary Signing Agent: Moodus, East Haddam, East Hampton, Westchester.

 A Connecticut notary is NOT a Notario Publico, Notaire, attorney, lawyer or judge and has no authority to give legal advice on real estate, immigration, wills, trusts or any legal matter.

 Notary Education.
-For a $5 fee, notaries have unlimited personal financial liability for every notarization, which is why notaries do not "bend the law."
+Notaries have unlimited personal financial liability for every notarization, which is why notaries do not "bend the law."
 By law, a Connecticut notary must identify a signer with two forms of current identification.
 Employers can be liable for notary-employee errors.
 Learn about a U.S. notary's responsibility as a common law public official.

 Nat'l Federation of Paralegal Assoc.
 PACE Registered Paralegal.